sd2beatles/MySQL-recipe-in-English-/Chapter_7.md

        We add one colum per x-value.
 Be aware that our x-values is 'indicator'

 Third, group and aggregate the exteded table.
        We need to group by dt since it provides the y-values.
+Also, every dt there is only one value available for each of newly created fileds(In the dresire

 ```MySQL
 DROP TABLE IF EXISTS daily_kpi;